The Common Program of the People's Republic of China 1949-1954

 In fact, everybody who can write and read has to write a kind of self-criticism.
 In 1951, a handbook “How to Write: Autobiography, Diary, Letter, Summary, Report, Common Writings, Study Notes” was published to give a framework to write self-criticism.
 Its foreword explains: "In new China […] everyone has to hand in an autobiography […] Why?
 The governance of new China belongs to the people [renmin 人民].
 We work and join the revolution to serve the people.
 As we step into a new [historical] stage, we have to give account of our past history; we have to do a general self-criticism (jiantao).
 Only then can we start the new life. […] Everyone knows the importance of criticism (piping 批评) and self-criticism (ziwo piping 自我批评).
 Autobiography is one of the most appropriate occasions to use the weapon of criticism and self-criticism."8 Self-criticism emerges as the overrunning principle in the handbook.

-Professors of universities in Shanghai questioned the necessity of land reform, they are invited to visit villages near Shanghai to learn the actual conditions of the countryside.
-“On the basis of the apparent success of these small trial groups, larger numbers of Shanghai’s university professors and students were sent off into the countryside to “participate in” land reform.
-For example, 650 students and faculty from Fudan University’s Chinese Literature and Foreign Languages departments were sent to northern Anhui Province in October 1951 to participate in land reform and only returned in late January 1952.”
-Most of them are dispatched to south and southwest China.
+University professors in Shanghai raised doubts about the need for land reform, prompting invitations to visit villages near Shanghai to gain firsthand knowledge of rural conditions.
+Following the perceived success of these initial visits, larger cohorts of professors and students from Shanghai's universities were dispatched to the countryside to actively engage in land reform efforts.
+For instance, in October 1951, 650 students and faculty members from Fudan University's Chinese Literature and Foreign Languages departments were sent to northern Anhui Province to participate in land reform, returning only in late January 1952.
+Most of them were dispatched to south and southwest China.

-On September 29, 1951, Zhou Enlai launches a national remoulding campaign.
-The main goal of the campaign is to wipe out the Western orientation of the intellectuals.
-“Thus, when the CCP called for learning from the Soviet Union, any doubt about the superiority of the Soviet education system over the Anglo-American system (which many Chinese professors had admired before 1949) was regarded as a bourgeois idea.”
-In addition, they have to stop the disdain for the practical application of scholarship and renounce self-interest, wealth, and prestige.
+On September 29, 1951, Zhou Enlai launched a national remoulding campaign.
+The primary objective of the campaign was to eradicate the Western influence on intellectuals.
+Consequently, any skepticism regarding the superiority of the Soviet education system over the Anglo-American system, which had been esteemed by many Chinese professors before 1949, was considered a bourgeois notion by the CCP.
+In addition, they had to stop the disdain for the practical application of scholarship and renounce self-interest, wealth, and prestige.
 The acceptance of the leadership of the CCP is just as important.

 Ng (2008) writes about historians, but in fact his observation applies to all academics.
 "The thought reform would be even more difficulty for the older and prominent historians who had been too old and set on their ways to made such drastic changes.
 In addition, it was embarrassing to write such ‘confessions’ and denounced lifelong works that had established one’s academic reputation internationally, including Feng Youlan, the renowned historian of philosophy.
 He was one of the earliest to make a self- criticism and went on to proclaim that his famous work, History of Chinese Philosophy, was a crime against the people."